john-science/python_for_scientists/classes/14_netcdf/lecture_14.md

       File "netCDF4.pyx", line 3319, in netCDF4.Variable._get (netCDF4.c:41263)
     IndexError

-While the NumPy data structures used in netCDF4 are significantly faster, they were designed to make use of the syntax we already know from the standard Python lists for reading and writing data points.
-This makes netCDF4 easier to learn and will speed our our work.
+The NumPy data structures used in netCDF4 are faster and designed to make use of the standard Python syntax for reading and writing data elements in lists.
+This makes netCDF4 easier to learn and will speed your work.

 ## Dealing with Time Coordinates